NASA-AMMOS/slim-leaderboard/README.md

 **Requirements:**
 - Python 3
-- `requests` and `requests-cache` modules
+- `requests`, `requests-cache`, `tqdm`, and `rich` modules
+  - Install via: `pip install requests requests-cache tqdm rich`

 **Setup:**
-- Obtain a GitHub personal access token.
+- Obtain a GitHub personal access token (classic).
+Ensure that all permissions under the "repo" group are enabled for this token, including `security_events`.
 - Set the environment variable `GITHUB_TOKEN` with your token.
-Ensure that all permissions under the "repo" group are enabled for this token, including `security_events`.

 **Execution:**